 Is apple cider vinegar a powerful ‘cure all’ healing tonic?
-Well when it is RAW and UNPASTEURIZED then science now says yes!
+Well, when it is RAW and UNPASTEURIZED then science now says yes!

 Apple cider vinegar is said to be a natural remedy for many ailments.
-Since the days of Hippocrates (the father of modern medicine – 400 B.C.E ) it has been used to fight infections due to its anti-bacterial, anti-fungal and anti-viral properties.
+Since the days of Hippocrates (the father of modern medicine – 400 B.C.E ), it has been used to fight infections due to its antibacterial, antifungal and antiviral properties.

-It is one for those folk tale remedied that has been reputed to help (if not cure) ailments such as allergies, acne, high cholesterol, joint pain, weight loss, rheumatism, arthritis, gout, lower high blood pressure, and it’s also been shown to help with type 2 diabetes by improving insulin sensitivity and much more.
+It is one for those folk tale remedies that has been reputed to help (if not cure) ailments such as allergies, acne, high cholesterol, joint pain, weight loss, rheumatism, arthritis, gout, lower high blood pressure, and it’s also been shown to help with type 2 diabetes by improving insulin sensitivity and much more.

-Well science has caught us with these ancient folk remedies and I am happy to reveal that the research results are very positive.
+Well, science has caught us with these ancient folk remedies and I am happy to reveal that the research results are very positive.